Home

 100 (212C) to 650F (343C) hold 15 minutes then switch off.

-Do not open until cooled to room temperature.
 The finished melt may have a small section of stringer in the middle, this can be ground away if needed.

-The photo at the top of the page shows a melt that has been re-fired to fuse the stringer into the glass block.
+The photo at the top of the page shows a melt that has been re-fired to fuse the stringer into the block.

 For stubborn kiln wash removal please visit our kiln wash removal page.

-If it has been melted into a ring it can be turned into a lovely piece of glass art by cold working and fusing onto a glass base plate and capping with clear glass to make a stand alone ornament that can be mounted in a metal frame.
+If it has been melted into a ring it can be turned into a lovely piece of art by cold working and fusing onto a base plate.

 Return From Glass Aperture Pour To Glass Fusing Projects